MxOdele/AI-Case-Study/README.md

 * Name of organization

-The Financial Industry Regulatory Authority (FINRA)
+Financial Industry Regulatory Authority (FINRA)

 * When was FINRA founded?

 30 July, 2007 [^1]

-* Who are the founders of the company?
+* How was FIRNA founded?

+As per their 2007 News Release;

+>"FINRA was created through the consolidation of NASD and the member regulation, enforcement and arbitration operations of the New York Stock Exchange."[^1]

+While the consolodation was announced on 28 November, 2006, it was not approved by the **Securities and Exchange Commision** (SEC) until 26 July, 2007.

 * How did the idea for the company (or project) come about?